 Heyyy … time to get up, clean the lenses of our sunglasses, put on the shorts and sandals socks, rucksack ready to dive between medieval streets of the Gothic Quarter and beautiful Modernist buildings in Barcelona.
 A lot of treasures full of museums and architectural wonders, beaches and perfect squares are waiting for us.

-We left the hotel Lloret Ramblas and crossed La Rambla towards the Gothic Quarter, just 5 minutes walk is located the cathedral of Barcelona, this architectural wonder between Gothic and Baroque dating from 1298 stands in the middle of the Gothic Quarter.
+We left the hotel Lloret Ramblas and crossed La Rambla towards the Gothic Quarter, just 5 minutes walk is located the Barcelona Cathedral, this architectural wonder between Gothic and Baroque dating from 1298 stands in the middle of the Gothic Quarter.
 The main entrance is the most impressive, once inside you can climb to the roof with amazing views of the Gothic Quarter.

 If you walk around the cathedral of Barcelona and you lose in the streets, you will be surprised with hidden squares.Plaza Cataluña is just 5 minutes walk, and is neuralgic point of Barcelona, that’s where all means run transport, is also a meeting point for citizens and tourists.
 Here begins La Rambla and is the boundary between the Gothic Quarter and the Eixample.